ironsmile/euterpe/README.md

     // Optional configuration on how to scan libraries.
 Note that this configuration
     // is applied to each library separately.
     "library_scan": {
-        // Will wait this mutch time before actually starting to scan a library.
+        // Will wait this much time before actually starting to scan a library.
         // This might be useful when scanning is resource hungry operation and you
-        // want to postpone it on startup.
+        // want to postpone it on start up.
         "initial_wait_duration": "1s",

         // With this option a "operation" is defined by this number of scanned files.